component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 ### The task

-1. Build the `Box` component that can control its padding, margin, width, and background color via styled-system.
+1. Build the `Box` component that can control its padding, margins, width, and background color using props.

 2. By default it should just render a `div` without any spacing applied.

+**Hint:** use [styled-system functions](https://styled-system.com/api), like the `space` function we’ve used in the previous exercise, to create props.

 <details>
  <summary>Solution</summary>